willschipp/ai-laptop-build/README.md

-# ai-laptop-build
+# AI Laptop

-Quick build for an AI Laptop
+Just a couple of ansible playbooks to help setup an ubuntu desktop environment for AI work